curry-language/masala/README.md

    During the make process, this file is translated into the pure Curry program `src/Model/Queries.curry` (which should not be modified).

+4. In the default deployment, the web application runs as a __test system__.
+   In a test system (the test status is also indicated in the main header of the web page), mails are not really sent but its contents is just shown in the web page which sent it (see `Controller.Mail`).
+   Moreover, the source files of packages are not downloaded and nothing is sent to CPM when a package is published.
+   In order to run the deployed system as a real system, set the environment variable `MASALATEST` to `no` in script execution, which can be done by adding the line

+       export MASALATEST=no

+   in the generated `run.cgi` script.

 The directory structure of this package is as follows (where <MODEL> is the name of your entity-relationship model).